KIPAC/nuXgal/README.md

 # nuXgal
 Analysis code for studying cross corellations between neturino events and galaxy samples.

-Some example notebooks are in the 'nb' sub-directory.
+Some test codes are in the 'tests' sub-directory.

+To produce the figures in the paper, do 'python scripts/figures.py'